MIC-DKFZ/RegRCNN/README.md

 The mechanism creates a sampling-likelihood distribution, as shown below, over all available patients (PIDs).
 At batch generation, some patients are drawn according to this distribution, others are drawn completely randomly (according to a uniform distribution across all patients).
 The ratio of uniformly and target-dependently drawn patients is set in your configs file by configs.batch_random_ratio. configs.balance_target determines which targets are considered for the balancing distribution.

-While the balancing distribution assigns probability 0 to empty patients (contains no object of desired target kind), the random ratio allows for inclusion of those empty patients in the training exposure.
+The balancing distribution assigns probabilities s.t. expected occurrences of fg and bg RoIs among all classes are as similar as possible.
+The balance is naturally limited by multiple RoIs occurring in the same patient (e.g, if each patient has 4 RoIs of class 1 and 1 RoI of class 2 the best balancing ratio achievable is still 4:1).
+See utils/dataloader_utils.BatchGenerator.balance_target_distribution.

 Experience has shown, that showing at least one foreground example in each batch is most critical, other properties have less impact.

 <p align="center"><img src="assets/train_gen.png"  width=800><br><br></p>